orbitalquark/textadept/doc/08_Preferences.md

 If you do set such properties in *~/.textadept/init.lua*, those settings only apply to the first buffer and view -- subsequent buffers and split views will not inherit those settings.
-Instead, put your settings in a *~/.textadept/settings.lua* file which runs after creating a new buffer or split view.
-Any settings there override Textadept's default *settings.lua* settings.
-For example, to use tabs rather than spaces and have a tab size of 4 spaces by default, your *~/.textadept/settings.lua* would contain:
+Instead, put your settings in a *~/.textadept/properties.lua* file which runs after creating a new buffer or split view.
+Any settings there override Textadept's default *properties.lua* settings.
+For example, to use tabs rather than spaces and have a tab size of 4 spaces by default, your *~/.textadept/properties.lua* would contain:

     buffer.tab_width = 4
     buffer.use_tabs = true